 - Caramel sauce or dulce de leche: I use dulce de leche with a little cream or milk, but caramel sauce works just as well.

-- Sliced almonds: used for the topping after you add the sauce.
-I like to lightly toast them because the flavor is much better.
+- Walnuts: used for the topping after you add the sauce.
+I like to toast them lightly because the flavor is much better.
+You can omit them, but they add a lovely crunch.

 There are several options here.
-Homemade pie crusts are always my first choice, but you can make a galette with a purchased pie crust.
+Homemade dough is always my first choice, but you can make a galette with a purchased pie crust.

 - Italian Pasta Frolla: this is sweet pie dough.
 I use it for the popular lemon ricotta pie.
 It's softer, sweeter, and less flaky than the one above.